March 21, 2023

 I asked about the client's commitment to accessibility, and whether that was part of their redevelopment plan, only to be told no, it wasn't.
 Meeting their deadline…

-Why I turned down a job for a client not interested in accessibility
+Continue reading Why I turned down a job for a client not interested in accessibility

 September 16, 2021